 How do I get Involved?

-On February 11, join Wear Orange 4 Respect, by getting as many people as you can to wear something orange in honor of teenDVmonth.
+On February 11, join Wear Orange 4 Love, by getting as many people as you can to wear something orange in honor of teenDVmonth.
 Wear orange shirts, nail polish, ribbons, jewelry, shoes or anything else you can think of.
-Tell people why you are wearing orange and post pictures and updates on Twitter using #TDVAM #RespectWeek or Facebook.com/loveisrespect.
+Tell people why you are wearing orange and post pictures and updates on Twitter using #Orange4Love #RespectWeek2014 or facebook.com/loveisrespectpage.

 What better way to say Happy Valentine’s Day than helping all of your friends learn about healthy relationships?
-Sign up to read the National Announcement to Promote Healthy Relationships during over your school’s intercom this February 14th.
+Sign up to distribute the National Respect Announcement this February 14th.

-There are plenty of other ways you can get involved such as organizing a candlelight vigil, hosting an information table or just helping us tweet dating abuse statistics to help raise awareness.
+There are plenty of other ways you can get involved such as creating art, hosting an information table or just helping us tweet dating abuse statistics to help raise awareness.
 Download the NYAB kit to start spreading awareness about teenDVmonth.

 Don’t forget to post what you and your school is doing spread awareness!